bytebl33d/bytebl33d.github.io/_posts/2024-07-16-htb-office.md

 55563/tcp open  unknown
 ```

-The domain befin used is `office.htb` and the domain controller is called `DC` so we can add those to our `/etc/hosts` file.
+The domain being used is `office.htb` and the Domain Controller is called `DC` so we can add those to our `/etc/hosts` file.

 ```console
 $ echo 10.10.11.3 office.htb dc.office.htb | sudo tee -a /etc/hosts
 ```

 ## Joomla Website
-Browsing to the website, we land on a `Joomla!
-CMS` page for "Tony Stark's Iron Man Company".
-We check the version by going to `http://10.10.11.3/administrator/manifests/files/joomla.xml` and find it to be running on version `4.2.7`.
+On accessing the website, we encounter a Joomla CMS for "Tony Stark's Iron Man Company".
+By checking the version, we identify it as `4.2.7`, which is vulnerable to a known exploit (`CVE-2023-23752`).

 ![Joomla Version](../assets/images/writeups/office/joomla-version.png)

-Looking for vulnerabilities for this specific version we find a PoC script for `CVE-2023-23752` on [GitHub](https://github.com/K3ysTr0K3R/CVE-2023-23752-EXPLOIT).
-Running the script we find a password and a username.
+We find a PoC script for `CVE-2023-23752` on [GitHub](https://github.com/K3ysTr0K3R/CVE-2023-23752-EXPLOIT).
+Running the exploit provides us with a username and password.

 ```console
 $ python CVE-2023-23752.py -u http://10.10.11.3